IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-hiding.md

 export class AppModule {}
 ```

 Now let's create our `ColumnActionsComponent`.
 In our application, we will place it next to the grid (which is not the case with the toolbar's column hiding UI, where the component is inside a dropdown by design).
-We will also set the `Columns` property of the component to the columns of our `{ComponentTitle}` and include some custom styles to make our application look even better!
+We will also set the `Columns` property of the component to the columns of our `{ComponentName}` and include some custom styles to make our application look even better!

 ```html
 <div class="columnHidingContainer">